OGStudio/site-opengamestudio/en/news/2025-03_cld_ctx-gen.md

 tool.
 And being able to code in a web browser is something that I consider obligatory.

-That's why in March I'm plan to create the draft of a tool that runs in a web browser.
+That's why in March I plan to create the draft of a tool that runs in a web browser.

 [entities]: https://github.com/OGStudio/local-host-access/blob/main/cld/entities.yml
 [entities-result]: https://github.com/OGStudio/local-host-access/blob/main/src/entities.kt#L3